typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 >
 > do_this_and_do_that_and_another_thing.

-To produce a literal asterisk or underscore at a position where it would otherwise be used as an emphasis delimiter, you can backslash escape it:
+To produce a literal asterisk or underscore at a position where it would otherwise be used as an emphasis delimiter, you can backslash escape it with a backslash character:

 ``` markdown
 \*this text is surrounded by literal asterisks\*